nesquena/sheet_mapper/README.md

 ## Contributors

 SheetMapper was created by [Nathan Esquenazi](http://github.com/nesquena) at Miso in 2012.
+The following users contributed to the project:

+ * (Derek Lindahl)[https://github.com/dlindahl] - Added simple delegation to collections

 ## Tasks